ryantanlien/node-gcloud-deploy/README.md

 1. GitHub

 ### Additional Configuration to be Performed on Google Cloud
+This section contains sensitive information and so screenshots will be minimal.
 1. Enable IAM for your Google Cloud Run Project
 2. Obtain the Service User Account ID for your Google Cloud Run Project (We will need this later)
+  - It's ID is under the `Principal` field
+3. Make the Service User Account a Service Account Token Creator (We will need this later)
+  - Go to IAM & Admin section of Google Cloud and click on the pencil icon next the the automatically generated service account.
+  - Add a new Role to it called Service Account Token Creator.

 ### Additional Configuration to be Performed on GitHub
 1. Add your Service User Account ID for your Google Cloud Run Project as a Secret in your GitHub Repository.